-At the end of the Open Enrollment period, the school will admit students beginning with the following preferences:
+At the end of the Open Enrollment period, the school will admit students in the following order:

-- Current students who have submitted re-enrollment forms. - Applicants who are next-of-kin to any teachers, staff, or board members. - Applicants who have siblings already admitted to the school. - Students of Logan-Hocking Local School District
+- 1. Current students who have submitted re-enrollment forms. - 2.
+Applicants who are next-of-kin to any teachers, staff, or board members. - 3.
+Applicants who have siblings already admitted to the school. - 4.
+Students of Logan-Hocking Local School District - 5.
+All other applicants.